0xmakima/solana-scanners/README.md

 # Solana Scanners

-Scripts that will detect new pools
+Python scripts that will detect new pools in Raydium DEX and then checks them in https://rugcheck.xyz

 ## Usage
 Execute scripts using `conda` environment with python 3.12.2